laineprocacci/From-inflation-to-hot-big-bang/README.md

 No warranty is expressed or implied.

-For bug reports and other feedback, please contact <laine@itp.unibe.ch> and <simona.procacci@unige.ch>.
+For bug reports and other feedback, please contact <laine@itp.unibe.ch> and <simona.procacci@proton.me>.